jayprophit/aetherium/aetherium/docs/AETHERIUM_ARCHITECTURE.md

-# 🌌 **Atherium System Architecture**
+# 🌌 **Aetherium System Architecture**
 *Advanced Quantum AI Platform - Unified Intelligence Architecture*

 ---

 ## 🏗️ **Overview**

-**Atherium** represents a groundbreaking unified architecture that seamlessly integrates quantum computing, neuromorphic processing, advanced AI/ML systems, and IoT connectivity into a single cohesive platform.
-Born from the strategic merger of quantum-ai-platform and knowledge-base projects, Atherium delivers unprecedented computational intelligence capabilities.
+**Aetherium** represents a groundbreaking unified architecture that seamlessly integrates quantum computing, neuromorphic processing, advanced AI/ML systems, and IoT connectivity into a single cohesive platform.
+Born from the strategic merger of quantum-ai-platform and knowledge-base projects, Aetherium delivers unprecedented computational intelligence capabilities with a comprehensive suite of AI-powered productivity tools.

 ---